thufschmitt/tix-papers/implem/cduce.md

 \newcommand{\cduce}{CDuce}
-Instead of implementing our own implementation of types and of the subtyping algorithm, we reused the one used in the implementation of the \cduce language[@Ball03].
+Instead of implementing our own implementation of types and of the subtyping algorithm, we reused those of the implementation of the \cduce{}
+language[@Ball03].

-\cduce is a language specialized in the manipulation of XML documents which features a type-system based on the set-theoretic types of @Fri04 (on which this work is itself based).
+\cduce{} is a language specialized in the manipulation of XML documents which features a type-system based on the set-theoretic types of @Fri04 (on which this work is itself based).
-Although its type-system is obviously not the same as the one presented here, its types form a supertype of ours (with the exception of the gradual type which is absent in \cduce but may be encoded as a distinguished type constant), so we could reuse its representation.
+Although its type-system is obviously not the same as the one presented here, its types form a supertype of ours (with the exception of the gradual type which is absent in \cduce{} but may be encoded as a distinguished type constant), so we could reuse its representation.

 We also wanted to reuse its subtyping algorithm (since implementing it would